palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/README.md

 # 00 — QA Strategy & Leadership

-**Start here if you're reviewing this portfolio as a hiring manager, QA lead, or future teammate.**

 The other 10 projects are execution: hands-on testing across 10 domains, each with its own strategy, test cases, automation, security/API checks, performance testing, evidence, and reports.
 This folder is the layer above that — the thinking I apply as a test manager to turn 10 individual projects into one coherent quality program: how I assess value and risk per product, why I chose a given tool over another, what actually broke and how I found it, and what I'd report upward and to whom.

 It's built around the ISTQB **CTAL-TM (Certified Tester Advanced Level Test Management)** syllabus, but it isn't written as a syllabus summary — every claim below is backed by a real decision or a real finding from one of the 10 projects, not a generic best-practice statement.
 If a sentence here doesn't point to a specific project number, I've tried to cut it.

+If you're new to this repo, [`test-strategy-master.md`](test-strategy-master.md) is the one to read first — everything else in this folder supports a claim made there.

 ## How to read this folder